gchq/Bailo/lib/python/jwt-token/README.md

 ```

 Please note that this functionality is a temporary solution to help provide tokens in order for programatic requests to the BAILO API.

+Currently, the Gateway used to connect to BAILO is only directing traffic to the mlops-dev cluster.